Aurissan/CPPInhOvrrdAssignment/README.md

 # CPPInhOvrrdAssignment
-A C++ lab assignment on class inheritance and operator overrides
+A C++ lab assignment on class inheritance and operator overrides made during my 3rd year at MUCTR